aridjayarecipes/cutesrecipes.web.app/content/post/2493-how-to-prepare-any-night-of-the-week-tragacanth-gum-banana-shake.md

 1. Take 4 tbsp honey replacement for sugar

-Some of these species are known collectively under the common names &#34;goat&#39;s thorn&#34; and &#34;locoweed&#34;.
+Some of these species are known collectively under the common names "goat&#39;s thorn" and "locoweed".
 Because they use modernist ingredients, these amounts for this component are given in metric by weight.
 Grind together the sugar and xanthan gum, preferably using a mortar and pestle or a fork and bowl.
 Buy gum tragacanth products and get the best deals at the lowest prices on eBay!

 <!--inarticleads2-->